MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/Develop/ad-rms-server.md

 **Administration** - Hosts the Administration website that enables you to manage RMS.
 The service runs on root certification servers and on licensing servers.
 You can use the [Active Directory Rights Management Services Scripting API](https://msdn.microsoft.com/library/Bb968797) to write administration scripts.

 **Account Certification** - Creates machine certificates that identify computers in the RMS certificate hierarchy and rights account certificates that associate users with specific computers.
-For more information, see [Activating a User](https://msdn.microsoft.com/library/Cc530378).</p>
+For more information, see [Activating a User](https://msdn.microsoft.com/library/Cc530378).

-<p>This service runs on the root certification server.
+This service runs on the root certification server.

 **Licensing** - Issues an [end-user license](rm.e_gly#_rm_end_user_license_gly).
 The service runs on root certification servers and on licensing servers.